bluebrown/moby-ingress/README.md

         labels:
             # the application port inside the container
             ingress.port: "80"
-            # rules are merged with corresponding frontend
+            # rules are merged with the corresponding frontend rules
             ingress.frontend.default: |
                 use_backend {{ .Name }} if { path -i -m beg /foo/ }
             # backend snippet are added to the backend created from